lavafroth/tempest/README.md

 ./target/release/tempest-client
 ```

-On first run, the client will prompt you to download a models.
+On first run, the client will prompt you to download models.